 A dental bridge is a fixed (non-removable) appliance and is an excellent way to replace missing teeth.
 There are several types of bridges.
 You and your dentist will discuss the best options for your particular case.

-This type of bridge consists to two crowns that go over two anchoring teeth (abutment teeth) and are attached to pontics (artificial teeth), filling the gap created by one or more missing teeth.
+This type of bridge consists of two crowns that go over two anchoring teeth (abutment teeth) and are attached to pontics (artificial teeth), filling the gap created by one or more missing teeth.

 Dental bridges are highly durable and will last many years; however, they may need replacement or need to be re-cemented due to normal wear.

-Reasons for a fixed bridge:
+Reasons for a Fixed Bridge:

-Fill space of missing teeth.
+- Fill the space of missing teeth.

-Maintain facial shape.
+- Maintain facial shape.

-Prevent remaining teeth from drifting out of position.
+- Prevent remaining teeth from drifting out of position.

-Restore chewing and speaking ability.
+- Restore chewing and speaking ability.

-Restore your smile.
+- Restore your smile.

-Upgrade from a removable partial denture to a permanent dental appliance.
+- Upgrade from a removable partial denture to a permanent dental appliance.

-Next, a highly accurate impression (mold) is made which will be sent to a dental laboratory where the bridge will be fabricated.
+Next, a highly accurate impression (mold) will be sent to a dental laboratory where the bridge will be fabricated.
 In addition, a temporary bridge will be made and worn for several weeks until your next appointment.

-At the second visit, your permanent bridge will be carefully checked, adjusted, and cemented to achieve a proper fit.
+Your permanent bridge will be carefully checked, adjusted, and cemented on the second visit to achieve a proper fit.
 Occasionally your dentist may only temporarily cement the bridge, allowing your teeth and tissue time to get used to the new bridge.
 The new bridge will be permanently cemented at a later time.

-You will receive care instructions at the conclusion of your treatment.
-Proper brushing, flossing and regular dental visits will aid in the life of your new permanent bridge.
+You will receive care instructions after your treatment.
+Proper brushing, flossing, and regular dental visits will aid in the life of your new permanent bridge.

 Inlays & Onlays

-With dental bonding, composition filler is used to repair gaps, chips and the like by using the same material used in filling cavities to complete the shape of a damaged tooth.
+With dental bonding, composition filler is used to repair gaps, chips, and the like by using the same material used in filling cavities to complete the shape of a damaged tooth.

 They can often be alternatives to crowns and the ideal solution in treating many dental conditions.

-Reasons for porcelain veneers:
+Reasons for Porcelain Veneers

-Cosmetically, to create a uniform, white, beautiful smile.
+- Cosmetically, to create a uniform, white, beautiful smile.

-Severely discolored or stained teeth.
+- Severely discolored or stained teeth.

-Teeth that are too small or large.
+- Teeth that are too small or large.

-Unwanted or uneven spaces.
+- Unwanted or uneven spaces.

-Worn or chipped teeth.
+- Worn or chipped teeth.

 The teeth are prepared by lightly buffing and shaping the surface to allow for the thickness of the veneer.
-A mold or impression of the teeth is taken and a shade (color) will then be chosen by you and the dentist.
+We’ll take a mold of the teeth, and then you and your dentist will choose a shade.

 Teeth whitening (or bleaching) is a simple, non-invasive dental treatment used to change the color of natural tooth enamel and is an ideal way to enhance the beauty of your smile.

-Because having whiter teeth has now become the number one aesthetic concern of most patients, there are a number of ways to whiten teeth.
+Because having whiter teeth has now become the number one aesthetic concern of most patients, there are several ways to whiten teeth.
 The most popular method is using a home teeth whitening system that will whiten teeth dramatically.

-Reasons for teeth whitening:
+Reasons for Teeth Whitening

-Fluorosis (excessive fluoridation during tooth development).
+- Fluorosis (excessive fluoridation during tooth development).

-Normal wear of outer tooth layer.
+- Normal wear of outer tooth layer.

-Stained teeth due to medications (tetracycline, etc.).
+- Stained teeth due to medications (tetracycline, etc.).

-Yellow, brown stained teeth.
+- Yellow, brown stained teeth.